aleynakirmizi/st-dbscan/README.md

 # st-dbscan
-An implementation of ST-DBScan algorithm using Python language
+An implementation of ST-DBScan algorithm using Python language.
+Rather than the

 ## Reference